WIC helps pregnant women, new mothers and children with healthy food, nutrition and health screenings.

 Eligibility for WIC

 You must also be a resident of Ohio and be facing nutritional or medical risk.
-The USDA has a WIC Prescreening Tool that you can use to see if you might be eligible.
+The U.S. Department of Agriculture (USDA) has a WIC Prescreening Tool that you can use to see if you might be eligible.

 How to apply for WIC